neelesh7singh/map_my_india/README.md

 # map_my_india
-An API made for map my india hackathon
+An API made using Django for map my india hackathon